RajeshRaoBN/kubernetescodebase/kubectl/cli-commands.md

 `kubectl top` The kubectl top command returns current CPU and memory usage for a cluster’s pods or nodes, or for a particular pod or node if specified.

+minikube stop  # to stop minikube

+minikube delete --all --purge    # to stop minikube vm in hyperkit and remove the vm